AbsaOSS/login-service/README.md

     jwt:
       generate-in-memory:
          access-exp-time: 15min
+         refresh-exp-time: 9h
-         rotate-time: 9h
+         key-rotation-time: 9h
          alg-name: "RS256"
 ```
 There are a few important configuration values to be provided:
+- `access-exp-time` which indicates how long an access token is valid for,
-- `access-exp-time` which indicates how long a token is valid for,
+- `refresh-exp-time` which indicates how long a refresh token is valid for,
-- Optional property: `rotate-time` which indicates how often Key pairs are rotated.
+- Optional property: `key-rotation-time` which indicates how often Key pairs are rotated.
 Rotation will be disabled if missing.
 - `alg-name` which indicates which algorithm is used to encode your keys.

 To setup for AWS Secrets Manager, your config should look like so: